willn12/py-data-engineering/README.md

 This project demonstrates data engineering skills through a housing and mortgage data pipeline.
 It showcases Python programming, data processing, API development, and data visualization capabilities.

-I wanted to create this project to help demonstrate a knowledge of python and data engineering
+I wanted to create this project to help demonstrate my knowledge of python and data engineering!

 ## Features